0x1eef/portzap/README.md

 ### CLI: portzap

-    # Clone the HardenedBSD ports tree into /home/_portzap/ports/.
+    # Clone the HardenedBSD ports tree into /home/_portzap/ports/
-    # This command is delegated to the '_portzap' user.
+    # This command is delegated to the '_portzap' user
     $ portzap clone

-    # Pull updates into /home/_portzap/ports/.
+    # Pull updates into /home/_portzap/ports/
-    # This command is delegated to the '_portzap' user.
+    # This command is delegated to the '_portzap' user
     $ portzap pull

-    # Install /home/_portzap/ports/ into /usr/ports/.
+    # Install /home/_portzap/ports/ into /usr/ports/
-    # This command requires root privileges.
+    # This command requires root privileges
     # portzap install

-    # Start over: erase /usr/ports/ and /home/_portzap/ports/.
+    # Remove the contents of /usr/ports/ and /home/_portzap/ports/
-    # This command requires root privileges.
+    # This command requires root privileges
-    $ portzap erase
+    $ portzap rm

 ### ENVIRONMENT